jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 ```

 The main Java class is annotated with `@SpringBootApplication` making it
 a proper Spring Boot application.
-Additionally, we declare SDG’s
+Additionally, we declare [spring-data-gemfire-name]’s
-`@EnableCachingDefinedRegions` annotation to create VMware GemFire
+`@EnableCachingDefinedRegions` annotation to create [vmware-gemfire-name]
 `Regions` to back the caches used by the application (e.g.
 "CustomersByName"), which are declared on the application’s components
 (e.g. `CustomerService`) using Spring’s caching annotations, such as